-Biological children in chronological order (Sections CG, DH, ED, FA, FC):
+Biological children men have fathered (as reported in CG, DH, ED, and FA Series and chronologically ordered in FC series):

-In the male questionnaire, respondents were asked about their biological children in the context of questions about their relationship with the mothers of these children.
-Based on consultation (before men were first included in the 2002 NSFG) with experts in surveys of men, this approach was considered to yield the most accurate reporting of men's sexual, fertility, and contraception experiences.
-However, with this approach, questionnaire information on a biological child is located on the data files in the section where a man reported the child:
+In the male questionnaire, respondents were asked about their biological children within the context of questions about their relationship with the mothers of these children.
+Based on consultation with experts in surveys of men, this approach was considered to yield the most accurate reporting of men's sexual, fertility, and contraception experiences.
+However, with this approach, raw questionnaire information on a biological child is located on the data files in the section where a man reported the child: